inseven/elsewhere/README.md

 ## Configuration

+- **Device Orientation**

   If you would like to use the device upside down, you can flip the screen by adding `display_rotate=2` to `/boot/config.txt`.
+You will need to reboot after doing this.